 In my opinion, the Point Reyes Lighthouse is one of the most memorable and beautiful places you can see in California.
 I have wanted to go for years, to see this historic spot and to walk down the 300+ steps that take you to the lighthouse on the cliff.
-Due to how far from everything it is and it’s operating hours I only just visited it in 2016.
-It was as amazing as I imagined it would be though and I highly recommend you have it on your list to see in California.
+Due to how far from everything it is and it’s operating hours, I only just visited it in 2016 and then again in 2018.
+It was as amazing as I imagined it would be, and I highly recommend you put it on your list to see in California.
 Here is all the information.

 - 1-mile round trip